As an Amazon Associate I earn from qualifying purchases.

 Other plants are much more cold tolerant and hardy, and will do fine outdoors in natural conditions.
 (Read more about cold hardy vegetables for fall and winter growing).
 And some plants can be sown either way!
 And then there is the option of Winter Sowing, which is kind of a middle of the road option!

 Gardening is like an ongoing experiment.
 Every year you will have wins you least expected, as well as failures also.
 So do your best this year, take notes, and try again next year.
-As you go, you will learn new things.
+As you go, you will learn new things but hopefully this zone 8b vegetable planting guide will help guide you along.
 Even those of us doing this for years and years, learn new things each year!

 Seed Starting Schedule Printable Freebie